Ramones: Legacy and influence

 The Ramones had a broad and lasting influence on the development of popular music.
 Music historian Jon Savage writes of their debut album that "it remains one of the few records that changed pop forever."
 As described by AllMusic critic Stephen Thomas Erlewine, "The band's first four albums set the blueprint for punk, especially American punk and hardcore, for the next two decades."
 Trouser Press's Robbins and Isler similarly wrote that the Ramones "not only spearheaded the original new wave/punk movement, but also drew the blueprint for subsequent hardcore punk bands".
 Punk journalist Phil Strongman writes, "In purely musical terms, the Ramones, in attempting to re-create the excitement of pre-Dolby rock, were to cast a huge shadow—they had fused a blueprint for much of the indie future."
 Writing for Slate in 2001, Douglas Wolk described the Ramones as "easily the most influential group of the last 30 years."

 Locally, several musicians who would play in New York hardcore bands cite the Ramones as an influence.
-These include members of the Beastie Boys, Gorilla Biscuits, the Misfits, and The Mob.
+These include members of the Beastie Boys, Gorilla Biscuits, the Misfits, and the Mob.
 Roger Miret of Agnostic Front has stated that Leave Home was the first album he bought with his own money.

-The Ramones' debut album had an outsized effect relative to its modest sales, particularly in the UK.
+The Ramones' eponymous debut album had an outsized effect relative to its modest sales, particularly in the UK.
 According to Generation X bassist Tony James, "Everybody went up three gears the day they got that first Ramones album.
 Punk rock—that rama-lama super fast stuff—is totally down to the Ramones.
 Bands were just playing in an MC5 groove until then."
 The Ramones' two July 1976 shows, like their debut album, are seen as having a significant impact on the style of many of the newly formed British punk acts—as one observer put it, "instantly nearly every band speeded up".
-The Ramones' first British concert, at London's Roundhouse concert hall, was held on July 4, 1976, the United States Bicentennial.
+The Ramones' first British concert, at London's Roundhouse music venue, was held on July 4, 1976, the United States Bicentennial.
 The Sex Pistols were playing in Sheffield that evening, supported by the Clash, making their public debut.
 The next night, members of both bands attended the Ramones' gig at the Dingwall's club.
 Ramones manager Danny Fields recalls a conversation between Johnny Ramone and Clash bassist Paul Simonon (which he mislocates at the Roundhouse): "Johnny asked him, 'What do you do?
 Are you in a band?'
 Paul said, 'Well, we just rehearse.
 We call ourselves the Clash but we're not good enough.'
 Johnny said, 'Wait till you see us—we stink, we're lousy, we can't play.
 Just get out there and do it.'"
 Another band whose members saw the Ramones perform, the Damned, played their first show two days later.
 Jimmy Pursey of Sham 69 has said that he considers the Ramones his band's "only blueprint".
 The central fanzine of the early UK punk scene, Sniffin' Glue, was named after the song "Now I Wanna Sniff Some Glue", which appeared on the debut LP.